I lost my job. What can I do?

 4.Take advantage of this period of your life to assess where you are in your career.
 Do you like your work?
 Would you prefer something else?
 Do you want a different career that requires another degree?
 (Check out our graduate programs.)
 What would you really love to be doing?
 You are welcome to talk this over with a Center counselor but it's also a good idea to find a source of ongoing support through a group such as the Job Seekers of Montclair.

 5. Be sure that your resume is updated.
-Use Optimal Resume to create a new document and if you haven't written a resume in a long time, go to our Workshops page to listen to an online tutorial.
+Use Optimal Resume to create a new document.
 Practice your interviewing skills using InterviewPrep to actually see and hear yourself being interviewed.

 6. Start looking at the want ads in professional journals as well as visiting niche job listing sites, specific to your own profession.
 (Use Riley Guide to identify those websites.)
 Be sure to register with our online job listing system, Career Directions.
 Employers do look to us for experienced personnel.

 7. Try to keep a positive attitude.
 Be with people who cheer you, who nourish you.
 While some depression is certainly understandable from time to time, if you find yourself continually sad, do get help.
 Even the bad times pass – we are hopeful that the economy will improve and with it the job market.
 Try to take care and maintain a positive attitude.